Review: Volkswagen ID.Buzz EV is tripping on the future

 That said, we got up to around 80 mph and found that wind noise remains well-hushed, perhaps even better so than in the ID.4.

 VW all but confirmed that an all-wheel-drive version is on the way, pointing out how the company left the same package space open around the front axle.
-In AWD form, the ID.4 makes 295 hp and 339 lb-ft.
+In AWD form, the ID.4 makes 295 hp and 339 lb-ft of torque.
 The ID.Buzz sure could use that extra power.

 Volkswagen ID.Buzz (Euro spec)